 Individuals do not need to be a state resident to take the GED exam in Georgia.
 However, adults between the ages of 16 and 17 will need to complete an adult education program approved by the state and receive approval before being allowed to test.
 Anyone who is 18 years old may take the test without exceptions.

-The GED exam is comprised of five subject-area tests:
+The GED exam is comprised of four subject-area tests:

-Overall, the tests take about seven hours to complete.
-Students can expect to see reading tasks, multiple choice questions and essay questions.
+Overall, the tests take about seven and a half hours to complete.
+Students can expect to see reading tasks, multiple-choice questions and essay questions.

 What Can I Do With the GED?